 Forrest is good on landscape, especially on southern Spain, which is lovingly described.
 Melqart makes an unusual but attractive hero, resolute even when scared half to death and maturing as the novel progresses.
 Forrest brings the Mediterranean world and its various peoples alive.
 Daily life and that of the soldier are well-depicted; casual cruelty and torture are balanced by a strong sense of nature worship and mysticism.
 The complicated battle scenes are particularly excellent and easy to follow.

-Despite obvious research, a swift Google might have eliminated howlers such as tomatoes, avocados and Apollo in Roman Spain.
 But Libertas is a good read: pacy, exciting and often funny.
 Forrest makes us care about Munda.
 He captures the tragedy of a people dragged into the horror of a vicious war brought about by circumstances over which they had no control and could hardly understand.
 And three cheers for Quaestor2000 for supporting off-beat historical fiction.